ReachmailInc/WebAPISamples/dotnet/README.md

 lists.ForEach(x => Debug.WriteLine("{0}: {1}", x.Name, x.TotalActiveRecipients));
 ```

-The library structure closely follows url structure of the API so the online documentation [here](http://services.reachmail.net/documentation) is in parity with the library.
+The library structure closely follows url structure of the API so the [online documentation](http://services.reachmail.net/documentation) is in parity with the library.
 Where possible comments in the online documentation are included in the library so you can see them in Intellisense.

 If you are accessing the API behind a proxy server you can specify a proxy server as follows: